authzforce/core/README.md

-## Editing and creating XACML 3.0 policies
+## Editing and creating XACML 3.0 policies from scratch and from other formats

 ### Using a full-fledged XML editor